tamarakaufler/go_yagrt/README.md

 # go_yagrt Yet Another Go Router - read as [go youghurt]

-Recreate a wheel to know how it works.
+Yet Another Go Router: recreate a wheel to know how it works

 ## Request journey